 Diabetics (and pre-diabetics) who want to buy health insurance or change marketplace plans must wait for the annual open enrollment period in the fall to sign up for the best coverage options available.

-If you have been recently diagnosed with diabetes, then you may want to take some time to review your health insurance plan to see if it covers essential supplies like test strips, meters and insulin, as well as any other medications and educational resources that will help you manage, prevent, and treat diabetes.
+If you have been recently diagnosed with diabetes, then you may want to take some time to review your health insurance plan's coverage and Summary of Benefits Coverage (SBC) to see if it covers durable medical equipment (glucose meter), or essential supplies such as test strips and insulin, as well as any other medications and educational resources that will help you manage, prevent, and treat diabetes.

-Policyholders with changes in personal situations—including job loss, child birth, or marriage—may qualify for the special enrollment period.
-Medicaid and CHIP programs are also available throughout the year (you will need to check requirements since they change from state to state).
-And, if you missed the open enrollment deadline, and don't qualify for Medicaid or CHIP, you can look into short-term health plans sold outside the marketplace, which may be available throughout the year.
+Policyholders with changes in personal situations—including job loss, childbirth, or marriage—may qualify for the special enrollment period.
+Medicaid and Medicare programs are also available throughout the year based on your age or financial situation (you will need to check requirements since they change from state to state).
+If you missed the open-enrollment deadline, and don't qualify for Medicaid or CHIP, you can look into short-term health plans sold outside the marketplace, which may be available throughout the year, although it provides limited coverage and may exclude preexisting conditions since it is not ACA compliant.

 Tips to Get the Best Health Insurance for Diabetics